pydata/xarray/doc/user-guide/io.rst

 this can introduce significant overhead, because two separate HTTP calls to the object store must be made for each variable in the dataset.
-As of Xarray version 0.18, Xarray by default uses a feature called *consolidated metadata*, stores all metadata for the entire dataset with a single key (by default called ``.zmetadata``).
+As of Xarray version 0.18, Xarray by default uses a feature called *consolidated metadata*, storing all metadata for the entire dataset with a single key (by default called ``.zmetadata``).
 This typically drastically speeds up opening the store.
 (For more information on this feature, consult the `zarr docs <https://zarr.readthedocs.io/en/latest/tutorial.html#consolidating-metadata>`_.)

-By default, Xarray writes consolidated metadata and attempts to reads stores with consolidated metadata, falling back to use non-consolidate metadata for reads.
+By default, Xarray writes consolidated metadata and attempts to read stores with consolidated metadata, falling back to use non-consolidated metadata for reads.
 To skip this fallback, set ``consolidated=True`` in :py:func:`open_zarr`::

     ds = xr.open_zarr('foo.zarr', consolidated=True)

-or to skip writing/reading consolidate metadata altogether, set ``conslidated=False``.
+or to skip writing/reading consolidated metadata altogether, set ``conslidated=False``.

 Xarray can't perform consolidation on pre-existing zarr datasets.
 This should